openchlai/General_Documenation/02_System_Design_and_Architecture/01_Frontend/01_Product_Design/05_Visual_Design_Assets/Visual Design Assets.md

 # Visual Design Assets

-This directory serves as the central repository for all visual design assets used across the project, ensuring consistent visual representation and branding.
+This directory serves/will serve as the central repository for all visual design assets used across the project, ensuring consistent visual representation and branding.

 ## Purpose